 - The point of attachment cannot exceed 5.5 m above grade.
-The attachment point height should also be installed in such a manner that proper clearances per Table 2 Minimum Vertical Line Clearances are maintained. - Service conductors that are not higher than windows, doors, or porches must have a clearance of no less than 1.0 m. - Mast weatherhead cable anchor (point of attachment) must be a minimum of 0.9 m above roof and at a maximum of 5.5 m above final grade. - Masts greater than 1.5 m above the roof line require guying. - Masts must be assembled with components suitable for service mast use. - The neutral supporting conductor must be attached to service mast with clevis and spool insulator.
-If eyebolt is used, the eye must be closed. - No overhead service conductors may be located directly over a swimming pool.
+The attachment point height should also be installed in such a manner that proper clearances per Table 2 Minimum Vertical Line Clearances are maintained. - Service conductors that are not higher than windows, doors, or porches must have a horizontal clearance of no less than 1.0 m. - Mast weather head cable anchor (point of attachment) must be a minimum of 0.9 m above roof and at a maximum of 5.5 m above final grade.
+The conductive and neutral wires must be 204 mm from the mast kit to allow for a drip loop as outlined in the Canadian Electrical Code (CEC). - Masts greater than 1.5 m above the mast supporting joint require guying. - Masts must be assembled with components suitable for service mast use. - The attachment point must be attached to service mast with a clevis and spool insulator.
+If an eyebolt is used, the eye must be closed.
+The attachment point is required to have a minimum tension rating of 1000 lbs. - No overhead service conductors may be located directly over a swimming pool.
 Pool installations must comply with the CEC.
-See Figure 6 - Typical Residential Overhead Service for an example. - The ladder scope should be 4:1 for an overhead connection installation.
-This means that for each 4.0 m ladder extension should have 1.0 m of horizontal separation between the base of the ladder and the structure. - A clear line of sight should be maintained from the attachment point to the power lines in the alley.
+See Figure 6 - Typical Residential Overhead Service for more information. - The ladder scope should be 4:1 (vertical height to horizontal distance) for an overhead connection installation.
+This means that each 4.0 m ladder extension should have 1.0 m of horizontal separation between the base of the ladder and the structure. - A clear line of sight should be maintained from the attachment point to the power lines in the alley.
 Trees must be cleared to 2.0 m around the proposed route of the customer service line. - The attachment point should face the alley.
-The meter socket is to be mounted on an adequately secured fixed wood backing with a minimum of 19 mm thickness and at least the same size as the socket. - A minimum of 1.2 m of clearance is required for service access to the meter. - Centerline of the meter to be a minimum of 1.5 m or maximum of 1.8 m above final grade on property. - The attachment point and the meter socket will be located at the nearest corner of the building to the power pole in the alley. - Overhead connections are limited to 200A. - Mid-span tap off is not a service option in most scenarios.
-Please call SL&P Customer Connects at 306-975-2414 option 3 and our Engineering staff will be able to assist you.
+The meter socket is to be mounted on an adequately secured fixed wood backing with a minimum of 19 mm thickness and at least the same size as the socket. - A minimum of 1.2 m of clearance is required for service access to the meter. - Centerline of the meter to be a minimum of 1.5 m or maximum of 1.8 m above final grade on property. - The attachment point and the meter socket will be located at the nearest corner of the building to the power pole in the alley. - Overhead residential connections are limited to 200A.